amreeshsharma/EduLearn/README.md

 ## 📄 License & Presentation Note

 This project is created for **academic and portfolio demonstration purposes**.
+If you really liked it then please give a star to this repo.
 All links, cards, forms, and responsive CSS stylesheets are self-contained with no external CSS framework dependencies.

 **EduLearn — Learn.
 Grow.
 Succeed. 🎓**